Travel May thru June.

 Although there is no lottery system, the visa duration is still limited based on the category.
 The L1 visa is also considered a dual intent visa, which means professionals can apply for permanent residency (green card) while working in the U.S., making it a strong option for long-term career growth.

-Workers traveling to the U.S. on an H1B visa must meet certain requirements, such as having at least a bachelor’s degree (or equivalent experience) in a relevant field.
-The job itself should also qualify as a specialty occupation.
+To qualify for an H1B visa, applicants must have at least a bachelor’s degree (or equivalent experience) in a relevant field.
+The job must also be classified as a specialty occupation requiring technical or professional expertise.

 |